-On November 9, 2011, Corby entered into an agreement with Pernod Ricard S.A. ("Pernod Ricard" or "PR") for a new term for Corby's exclusive right to represent ABSOLUT vodka in Canada from September 30, 2013 to September 29, 2021, which is consistent with the term of Corby's Canadian representation for the other PR brands in Corby's portfolio.
-Under the agreement, Corby will pay the present value of \$10 million for the additional eight years of the new term to PR at its commencement.
-Since the agreement with PR is a related party transaction, the agreement was approved by the Independent Committee of the Corby Board of Directors in accordance with Corby's related party transaction policy following an extensive review and with external financial and legal advice.
+On November 9, 2011, Corby entered into an agreement with Pernod Ricard ("PR") for a new term for Corby's exclusive right to represent ABSOLUT vodka in Canada from September 30, 2013 to September 29, 2021, which is consistent with the term of Corby's Canadian representation of the other PR brands in Corby's portfolio.
+Under the agreement, Corby agreed to pay the present value of \$10 million, or \$10.3 million, for the additional eight years of the new term to PR at its commencement.
+Since the agreement with PR is a related party transaction, the agreement was approved by the Independent Committee of the Corby Board of Directors, in accordance with Corby's related party transaction policy, following an extensive review and with external financial and legal advice.